ashme2/ElectroPi/MURA-ModelbyKeras-V00/README.md

 # MURA-ModelbyKeras-V00

-MURA Model by Keras is a DL Model which design by Keras.
+MURA Model by Keras is a DL Model which design by Keras API.
 I wrote this code during my course at Electro Pi (2018), but it's not finished yet.
 I'll work on completing it very soon.

 ## MURA: Bone X-Ray Deep Learning Competition
 ### By Stanford Machine Learning Group